 Computer vision is part of AI that uses CNN (convolutional neural networks) to process images and videos as pixels and trains computers to “understand” them.
-In this way, industrious machines can identify objects and react to what they “see”.
-For these purposes CV-developers can use such tools as: TensorFlow, PyTorch, OpenCV, CUDA, Keras, MATLAB.
-A usual CV solution for manufacturing represents a platform that can use cameras, GPUs (graphical processing units), VPUs (vision processing units for AI), the IT ecosystems of enterprises, or cloud to control conveyors.
+In this way, industrious machines can identify objects and react to what they “see.”
+For these purposes, CV developers can use such tools as TensorFlow, PyTorch, OpenCV, CUDA, Keras, and MATLAB.
+A usual CV solution for manufacturing represents a platform that can use cameras, GPUs (graphical processing units), VPUs (vision processing units for AI), the IT ecosystems of enterprises, or the cloud to control conveyors.

 Here are a few fascinating use cases of CV solutions being applied to manufacturing enterprises and what tasks they successfully solve.

 Every large enterprise that produces packaged goods needs some type of CV solution for package inspection.
 But some industries need this control dramatically.